th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 get_root_by_id(id) → dict
 ```

-Returns a root of tree by id as Th2Event.
+Returns the root event of some tree in the collection by any eventId.